mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/MAMP-PRO-4xx-4xx-Upgrade/index.md

     ![MAMP](Templates.png)

     Save your template files.
 You can use these saved template files as a guide of your previous modifications.
-New         (re) modifications need to be made through the MAMP PRO interface (File > Edit Templates), just as you had done before in your previous version of MAMP PRO.
+New         (re) modifications need to be made through the MAMP PRO interface (File > Edit Templates), just as you had done previously in MAMP PRO.

 6. Confirm that all data has been transferred correctly before starting MAMP PRO.
 7. Your `/Applications/MAMP_current_date` folder can now be deleted.
 You may however keep it, so you can fall back to your original setup.